richard-scryber/PaperworkDayDocs/configuration/ARCHITECTURE.md

 ### Open source frameworks

-- **bijington/expressive** : The source has been modifed significantly to work with the library, however forms the base of the Expression parser and function list.
+- **bijington/expressive** : The source has been modified significantly to work with the library, however forms the base of the Expression parser and function list.

 ---